List of EastEnders characters introduced in 2016: Andy Flynn

-Andy Flynn (real name Gareth Jones), played by Jack Derges, appears in 35 episodes from 17 March to 8 August 2016.
+Andy Flynn (also Gareth Jones), played by Jack Derges, appears in 35 episodes from 17 March to 8 August 2016.

 Andy is introduced as a friend of Linford Short (Leon Lopez) who helps him with work on his foster brother Vincent Hubbard's (Richard Blackwood) basement.
 Vincent's wife Kim Fox-Hubbard (Tameka Empson) flirts with him.
 Andy and Linford later park a digger in the Square during their renovation work, and when a drunken Phil Mitchell (Steve McFadden) gets into it, Andy tries to stop him but Phil destroys the car lot with it.
 Andy then helps rescue Phil's daughter Louise Mitchell (Tilly Keeper) from the wreckage and, with the help of Linford and another man, drags Phil from the digger.
 Jack Branning (Scott Maslen) later hires Andy as a builder to help him convert a house he has bought into flats and he and Linford look over the property for him.
 Andy also saves Hannah Reynolds (Mia Jenkins) from being hit by a car whilst she is holding Ronnie Mitchell's (Samantha Womack) son Matthew Mitchell-Cotton in her arms.

 The following week, Jack draws up a contract for Andy and Linford and invites them to a karaoke night at the Queen Victoria Pub.
 However, Andy does not arrive and Jack tells Ronnie he is dogsitting.
 When Martin Fowler (James Bye) asks Andy how much the flats will sell for, Andy says he would not be able to afford them.
 Jack tells Andy that Martin and his fiancée Stacey Branning (Lacey Turner) are having money problems, so Andy helps Martin find work away from Walford.
 The next day, Andy invites himself into Stacey's home; her half-brother Kyle Slater (Riley Carter Millington) wonders about his intentions, though Stacey seems not to mind.